fncbook/fnc/chapter3/fitting.md

 92.22, 106.0, 122.8, 132.2, 150.7, 179.3, 203.3, 226.5, 248.7, 281.4, 308.7
 ```

 **(a)** Find a best-fitting cubic polynomial for the data.
 Plot the data as points superimposed on a (smooth) graph of the cubic over the full range of time.
 Label the axes.
 What does the fit predict for the population in the years 2000, 2010, and 2020?
+(In MATLAB, )

 **(b)** Look up the actual U.S. population in 2000, 2010, and 2020 and compare to the predictions of part (a).
 ``````